esmero/archipelago-documentation/docs/strawberryrunners.md

 ## Reviewing and Adjusting the default Post-Processors

-From the main Strawberry Runner Settings page, you can review and adjust the settings for the default Archipelago configurations by selecting `Edit` from the `Operations menu.
+From the main Strawberry Runner Settings page, you can review and adjust the settings for the default Archipelago configurations by selecting `Edit` from the `Operations`` menu.

 Please see the following guides for:

 - [Adjusting the `pager` and `ocr` operations](strawberryrunners_pager_ocr.md)
 - [Adjusting the `wacz_page_extractor` and `webpage` operations](strawberryrunners_webpage_text.md)
 - [Adjusting the `warc_to_wacz` operation](strawberryrunners_wacz_binary.md)

+## Triggering Post-Processing Actions Manually

+After making adjustments to Strawberry Runners Post-Processing configurations, you may want to trigger/re-trigger a particular action manually.

+You can use Archipelago's [Find and Replace](docs/find_and_replace.md) to first select a specific group of Digital Objects you wish to target for Post-Processing, then select the `Trigger Strawberrry Runners process/reprocess for Archipelago Digital Objects content item` from the [Find and Replace](docs/find_and_replace.md) `Actions menu`.

 ### Additional Post Processor Operations